alankrantas/alankrantas/works/projects.md

 ---

-## Article (文章)
+## Content and Articles (內容與文章)

 ### Literary Column for [The Affairs](https://www.theaffairs.com/)

-> Science fiction and fantasy book reviews on magazine The Affairs (編集者) around 2018 to 2019.
-They were all re-published online in 2020.
+> Book reviews published on the magazine _The Affairs_ (編集者) around 2018 to 2019.
+They were re-published online in 2020.

 | English Title | Original Title |
 | --- | --- |